Location Icon

 e) Gastric or Anxiety-Related Vertigo

-• Vertigo may be increased by stress and fatigue.
+Vertigo may increase due to stress and fatigue.

-• Vertigo may be confused with such conditions as low blood pressure, diabetes, anemia, or medication side effects.
+It can also be confused with conditions such as low blood pressure, diabetes, or medication side effects.

 f) Eye-Related Vertigo Symptoms